 Brand Guidelines To Follow

 Once you have a general direction of where you want to take your brand, staying within the proper guidelines will allow you to create the most sustainable brand.
 As for what those guidelines are, the first three include staying away from bright colors, using logos that are niche-relevant, and including a clear name.
 As we can see, these have to do more with the visual representation of your brand.
 Once you have an understanding of what not to do visually, the next three guidelines are consistency, inclusivity, and flexibility.
-These three guidelines are more in line with improving the interaction and relationship your brand can have with clients.
+These three guidelines are more in line with improving your brand’s interaction and relationship with clients.
 The idea behind having these three qualities within your refreshed brand is that it makes it easier to convert a client later on in the process.
 By now, we should have an idea of how to approach refreshing a brand.
-Now, let’s discuss the exact elements to include and steps to take.
+Now, let’s discuss the exact elements to include and the steps to take.

 7 Crucial Elements To Include In A Strategic Brand Refresh

 Your brand’s logo is important to refresh as it is the first thing a client will see.
 For this reason, it could either convince or scare off a client immediately.
 Just keep in mind to refresh it and not completely remodel it.
 If you stick with the brand guidelines mentioned before, you should have a good idea of how to make the right logo touch-ups and updates.